mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Awaweaw is located at the fringe of Aslan space and is newly colonized by the Aslan.
-The world has a lush biosphere, dominated by titanic saurians, floating gasbag-like ‘sky jellyfish’ and aerial rays who have a wingspan of more than twenty metres and glide on thermals.
+The world has a lush biosphere, dominated by titanic saurians, floating gasbag-like ‘sky jellyfish’ and aerial rays who have a wingspan of more than twenty meters and glide on thermals.
 There is also a native sophont race, a species of scaled humanoids who had reached TL2 by the time the Aslan arrived.
 They call themselves the Yont and their world Yonta.
 There are